Steven Kwan Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 11.4 K/9 to lead the league.
+- The pitching staff for the Yankees has a collective 10.7 K/9 to pace the league.

-- The Yankees have the fourth-ranked team ERA across all league pitching staffs (2.81).
+- The Yankees' 2.76 team ERA ranks fourth across all MLB pitching staffs.

-- Yankees pitchers combine to allow six home runs (0.7 per game), the third-fewest in the league.
+- Yankees pitchers combine to give up six home runs (0.6 per game), the third-fewest in baseball.

-- German (0-1) gets the starting nod for the Yankees, his second of the season.
+- Cole (2-0) takes the mound for the Yankees to make his third start this season.

-- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Baltimore Orioles while giving up hits.
+- The righty last appeared in relief on Monday, when he threw 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.